kinow/wrf-sandbox/README.md

 From http://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php.
 The tutorial includes a lot of useful information.
 But alas not easy to follow and reproduce with no issues.

-This is probably a much better guide for developers using Ubuntu: https://www.enviroware.com/installing-and-running-wrf-3-8-on-linux-ubuntu-lts-16-04-with-intel-i7-8-core-cpu/
+This is probably a much better guide for developers using Ubuntu: https://www.enviroware.com/installing-and-running-wrf-3-8-on-linux-ubuntu-lts-16-04-with-intel-i7-8-core-cpu/.

+However, the tutorial for Ubuntu developers does not work for 18.04, only for 16.04.
+Probably the easiest way is creating a WRF container similar or based on [the existing one](https://github.com/NCAR/container-wrf), though it does not seem to be actively maintainer anymore.

 ### WRF ARW tutorial